qemacs/qemacs/qe-manual.md

 Note: the return value can be larger than the destination array length.
 In this case, the destination array contains a truncated string, null terminated unless buf_size is <= 0.

+### `int ustr_match_keyword(const char32_t *str, const char *keyword, int *lenp);`

+Match a keyword in a wide string.

+* argument `str` a valid wide string pointer.

+* argument `keyword` a valid string pointer.

+* argument `lenp` a pointer to store the length if matched.

+Return a boolean success value.

+Note: the keyword is assumed to contain only ASCII characters.
+A match requires a string match not followed by a valid ASCII identifier character.

 ### `int ustristart(const char32_t *str0, const char *val, int *lenp);`